cse110-sp21-group19/cse110-sp21-group19/admin/team.md

 ### About Us
 We're a group of 10 students gathered to build something together.
 We consist of students in the 2nd, 3rd, and 4th year @ UCSD.
 We are mentored by Sasya Reddi.

-We strive to promote high psychological safety within this group and will do everything in order to realize this reality.
+We strive to promote high psychological safety within this group and will do everything possible in order to realize this reality.

 <!--- Include Branding (Mascot/colors/etc.) when that's finalized --->